tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

-Initializes debuda internals by creating the device interface and debuda context.
+Initializes Debuda internals by creating the device interface and Debuda context.
-Interfacing device is done remotely through debuda client.
+Interfacing device is done remotely through Debuda client.

 ### Args

-- `ip_address` *(str)*: IP address of the debuda server.
+- `ip_address` *(str)*: IP address of the Debuda server.
 Default is 'localhost'.
-- `port` *(int)*: Port number of the debuda server interface.
+- `port` *(int)*: Port number of the Debuda server interface.
 Default is 5555.
 - `cache_path` *(str, optional)*: Path to the cache file to write.
 If None, caching is disabled.